 When Does My H1B Status Expire?

 Expiration of a foreign worker’s H1B status occurs on the date listed on the I-94 Arrival/Departure documentation.
 The I-94 card is received by the foreign worker at the time they entered and were inspected upon entry into the United States.
 This card would have been provided to them by the port of entry officer who conducted the inspection.
 In addition, this expiration date may be found on the H1B approval document given to the foreign worker when they changed status.
 Finally, this expiration may also be found in the database of Customs and Border Protection where an electronic form of the I=94 resides.
 There is a ten-day grace period granted to a foreign worker to make preparations to return to their home country or to find a way to extend their H1B status.

 As written in section 214.1(c)(4) regulation 8 C.F.R., the United States Citizenship and Immigration Service would be able to extend the H1B status of a foreign worker if they met this criteria:

 - The filing of extension by the applicant or petitioner was delayed due to unexpected circumstances outside the foreign worker's control.

 - If the foreign worker meets the above criteria then no violation is recorded to the foreign worker's nonimmigrant status, they continue to be a non-immigrant and they are not subjected to deportation or any removal proceedings.

 If you need help starting any type of small business or have any other legal need, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law School and Yale Law School and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law School and Yale Law School and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.